Jermaine Beal: 2015–16 season

 Beal struggled to hit top form during the second half of the season, with his hot hand often deserting him.
 His late-season inconsistency culminated in him going scoreless from just one attempt in 12 minutes against the Kings on February 5.
 Due to suffering from back tightness, Beal was rested for the final road game of the season on February 10.
 On February 14, he returned from his first missed game in his NBL career to score 15 points in the Wildcats' regular-season finale against the 36ers.
 The Wildcats finished in second place with an 18–10 record and advanced through to the best-of-three NBL Grand Final series, where they faced the New Zealand Breakers.
-After struggling in an 82–76 win in game one, scoring just seven points, Beal had a game-high 20 points in game two but made a crucial late-game turnover in the dying seconds of the match, in what was a 72–68 loss.
+After scoring seven points in an 82–76 win in game one, Beal had a game-high 20 points in game two but made a crucial late-game turnover in the dying seconds of the match, in what was a 72–68 loss.
 He went on to score 14 points in a 75–52 game three win, as he claimed his second NBL championship in helping the Wildcats win their seventh title.
 In 33 games during the 2015–16 season, Beal averaged 15.6 points, 2.4 rebounds and 3.6 assists per game.

 During the off-season, initial reports indicated Beal was keen to return to Perth for a fourth season.
 However, the Wildcats were anxious to add more youth to its roster in the import positions, conscious of an ageing core of local players.
 Additionally, Beal was said to have "priced himself out of Perth".
 As a result, the Wildcats parted ways with Beal and signed Jaron Johnson in his place.
 Beloved in the city of Perth for his long-range shooting, Beal scored more points (1,521) than any other player in the NBL across the previous three seasons, with New Zealand's Corey Webster the next best with 1,277 points.